findmypast-oss/scoosh/README.md

 # scoosh

 A code generation tool to make adding code a scoosh

+## WARNING

+This library is in active development and APIs will change, use at your peril

+## Contents

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [scoosh](#scoosh)